Low-code focused OutSystems raises $150M at a $9.5B valuation – TechCrunch

 In an interview with Rosado in late 2020, he explained to TechCrunch the differences between no-code and low-code as both complexity (the ability to tackle heavy-duty internal corporate workflows) and extensibility (the ability to adapt).

-In OutSystems’ view low-code is simply better suited to creating material corporate apps.
+In OutSystems’ view, low-code is simply better suited to creating material corporate apps.
 Here’s how the CEO explained it:

 The problem is not low-code is worse than no-code.
 If no-code is very narrow, which most no-code tools are, when you get [a] change request that goes beyond what you can do visually, that’s it.
 The only answer that you have for the customer is “no, we cannot do it.”